MEET OUR SCIENTISTS

 My son recently asked me why I enjoy my work so much.
 I told him: because of the feeling of success that comes from the work.
 There’s nothing more rewarding than having an idea, doing the research to explore it, implementing the trials and then leading a team in guiding the product to market – and seeing it widely accepted.
-“Poncho,” the seed treatment I developed after I discovered its active molecule, was launched in 2003.
+Clothianidin, the seed treatment I developed after I discovered the molecule’s unique performance, was launched in 2003.
 This seed treatment protects the roots, stems and leaves of young corn, beet and soy plants from pests during the earliest stages of growth.
 Today, it’s amazing to see that farmers have used this product on up to 75 percent of US corn acres, for example.

 There’s nothing more rewarding than having an idea, doing the research to explore it, implementing the trials and then leading a team in guiding the product to market – and seeing it widely accepted.